 After exploring, we headed to Graduate Charlottesville for the night.

 You may wonder why I started out with all of my haunts in the city.
-Partly, it was to showcase my favorites, but I also wanted to show you that I love all things vintage, local and eclectic.
+Partly, it was to showcase my favorites, but I also wanted to show you that I love all things vintage, local, and eclectic.
 When I first saw the photos of Graduate Charlottesville, I knew that the unique vibe would totally translate for me.

 I adored the fact that they have bikes available for their guests to utilize.
-So much of Charlottesville is close by, and a bike is the perfect way to get around!
+So much of Charlottesville is close by, and a bike is a perfect way to get around!
 Sidebar: it was quite an effort for my husband to snag this photo of me.
 Ha!
 We did have fun with the hotel staff while trying to get the perfect shot.

 A walk around Graduate Charlottesville showcases just how retro the vibe is.

 Playing off of the school theme (the hotel is close to UVA and the lounge areas are available for student use – brilliant!), nods to collegiate life are peppered throughout.
-Books, fun patterns, vintage pictures and tennis racquets create comfortable, quiet spaces for studying or reading.
+Books, fun patterns, vintage pictures, and tennis racquets create comfortable, quiet spaces for studying or reading.